Representation theory for vector electromagnetic beams: Conclusions and Remarks

 \section{Conclusions and Remarks}

-In conclusion, we have represented in Eq. (\ref{factorization}) the amplitude vector $\mathbf{f} (k_x,k_y)$ of a beam's angular spectrum in terms of the Jones vector $\tilde{f}$ and the MM $m(k_x,k_y)$.
-It was shown that the transversality condition allows us to have one degree of freedom to choose the MM.
-This degree of freedom can be described by the azimuthal angle $\Theta$ of a fixed unit vector $\mathbf{I}$ with respect to the wave vector $\mathbf{k}$ and was interpreted to mediate the interaction between the photon's momentum and spin.
-The cross product in the definition of the unit vector $\mathbf{s}$ is expressed in terms of a set of $3 \times 3$ matrices (\ref{spin operators}).
-They satisfy the canonical commutation relations of the angular momentum and can be regarded as the photon's spin operators acting on the 3-component field vector.
-It is remarked that the 3-component field vector $m_0 \tilde{\alpha}_{\pm}$ that is mapped to by the MM (\ref{MM at 0th order approx}) from the circular-polarized 2-component Jones vector (\ref{Jones vector of circular polarization}) is the eigen-state of the spin operator $\hat{\Sigma}_z= \frac{1}{\hbar} \hat{S}_z$ with eigenvalue $\pm 1$,
+In conclusion, I factorized in Eq. (\ref{factorization}) the field vector of a beam's angular spectrum into the MM and the Jones-like vector and showed that the degree of freedom of the MM can be described by the azimuthal angle of a fixed unit vector with respect to the wave vector.
+This degree of freedom provides us with such a beam solution in which every plane-wave component is specified by the same fixed unit vector $\mathbf{I}$ and has the same normalized Jones-like vector $\tilde{\alpha}$.
+The integral representation for the MM of a beam's field vector was formulated in Eq. (\ref{MM of beam}) [or (\ref{MM in cylindrical system}) in the circular cylindrical system] by letting the unit vector lie in the plane $zox$ and make an angle $\theta_I$ with the $z$-axis.